A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Adelino Serras Pires

-Adelino Serras Pires (b.1928) was a Portuguese born professional hunter and safari operator in Mozambique.
-He is now retired and resides in South Africa.
+Adelino Serras Pires (1928 - 2015) was a Portuguese born professional hunter and safari operator in Mozambique.

 The Winds of Havoc: A Memoir Of Adventure And Destruction In Deepest Africa